kubeflow/pipelines/components/gcp/dataflow/launch_python/README.md

 # Dataflow - Launch Python

-Launch a self-executing beam python file.
-The input python code will be executed inside the KFP's cluster with Dataflow Runner.
-Client can optionally provide a requirements file to install additional packages to the container.
-The code will be executed under python 2.7, which is supported beam SDK.
+## Intended Use
+A Kubeflow Pipeline component to submit a Apache Beam job authored in python, to Google Cloud Dataflow for execution.
+The python beam code runs with Google Cloud Dataflow runner.

-## Input Parameters:
+## Run-Time Parameters:
 Name | Description
 :--- | :----------
 python_file_path |  The gcs or local path to the python file to run.